working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

 than I expected on the subject, but to make it perfectly clear: I only read the one.)

-Off-topic but a fun fact I got from reading the book that I didn't know about is that 'little Endian' and 'big Endian', which are used to denote if the bitstring should be read from leftmost or rightmost bit, actually originates from the 1726 best-seller [Gulliver's travels](https://www.ling.upenn.edu/courses/Spring_2003/ling538/Lecnotes/ADfn1.htm).
+Off-topic but a bit of a fun fact I got from reading the book which I didn't know about before is that 'little Endian' and 'big Endian', which are used to denote if the bitstring should be read from leftmost or rightmost bit, actually originates from the 1726 best-seller [Gulliver's travels](https://www.ling.upenn.edu/courses/Spring_2003/ling538/Lecnotes/ADfn1.htm).

 ## The how and why